Peperomia Care Guide

 Soil And Potting Requirements

 The Peperomia plant likes to be root bound so you shouldn’t need to repot it too often.
 As for soil, a loose well draining soil will work best.
-A mix of peat moss and perlite would be great for your Peperomia plant.
+A mix of peat moss and perlite along with a standard potting mix would be great for your Peperomia plant.
+You can also try using orchid mix as this has the kind of light texture that a Peperomia plant will like.

 Fertilise your Peperomia during the growing seasons with a diluted fertiliser that releases slowly into the soil.
 You do not need to fertilise Peperomia during the winter months.